dmachard/kodi-remotecontrol/README.md

 ## Start remote control

-As prerequisite, go to `System/Settings/Network/Services` and activate `Allow programs on other systems to control Kodi`.
+As prerequisite, go to `System/Settings/Network/Services` and activate the two following options
+ - `Allow programs on other systems to control Kodi`
+ - `Allow control of Kodi via HTTP`

 After that, you can start the remote control and provides the address of your kodi server.

 ```